GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Abstract

 \section{Abstract}

-The Granger framework is widely used for discovering causal relationships based on time-varying signals.
-Implementations of Granger causality (GC) are mostly developed for densely sampled timeseries data.
-A substantially different setting, particularly common in population health applications, is the longitudinal study design, where \textit{multiple} individuals are followed and sparsely observed for a limited number of times.
-Longitudinal studies commonly track many variables, which are likely governed by nonlinear dynamics that might have individual-specific idiosyncrasies and exhibit both direct and indirect causes.
+The Granger framework is useful for discovering causal relations in time-varying signals.
+However, most Granger causality (GC) methods are developed for densely sampled timeseries data.
+A substantially different setting, particularly common in medical imaging, is the longitudinal study design, where \textit{multiple} subjects are followed and sparsely observed over time.
+Longitudinal studies commonly track several biomarkers, which are likely governed by nonlinear dynamics that might have subject-specific idiosyncrasies and exhibit both direct and indirect causes.
 Furthermore, real-world longitudinal data often suffer from widespread missingness.
 GC methods are not well-suited to handle these issues.
-In this paper, we intend to fill this methodological gap.
-We propose to marry the GC framework with a machine learning based prediction model.
-We call our approach \MNAME, which stands for ``Granger and LeArning-based CausalIty Analysis for Longitudinal studies.'' \MNAME~treats individuals as independent samples and uses average prediction accuracy on hold-out individuals to test for effects of causal relationships. \MNAME~employs a multi-task neural network trained with input feature dropout to efficiently learn nonlinear dynamic relationships between a large number of variables, handle missing values, and probe causal links.
-Extensive experiments on synthetic and real data demonstrate the utility of \MNAME~and how it can outperform competitive baselines.
+In this paper, we propose an approach named \MNAME~(Granger and LeArning-based CausalIty Analysis for Longitudinal studies) to fill this methodological gap by marrying GC with a multi-task neural forecasting model. \MNAME~treats subjects as independent samples and uses the model's average prediction accuracy on hold-out subjects to probe causal links.
+Input dropout and model interpolation are used to efficiently learn nonlinear dynamic relationships between a large number of variables and to handle missing values respectively.
+Extensive simulations and experiments on a real longitudinal medical imaging dataset show \MNAME~beating competitive baselines and confirm its utility.
+Our code is available at~\url{https://github.com/mnhng/GLACIAL}.